 The thermochemical conversion of biomass to energy vectors (e.g. heat, electricity and liquid fuels).
 This research area includes combustion, pyrolysis, gasification systems and the engineering integration of biomass conversion technologies into a sustainable system.
 It excludes the study of fluid dynamics and the study of bioelectrical engineering.
 Research focusing on utilisation of biomass to solely produce chemicals is also excluded, whilst the production of chemicals as a by-product of biorefinery process for energy generation is acceptable.

-We will maintain the size of this area as a proportion of the EPSRC portfolio.
 Through outreach and critical mass investments in research and training, emphasis will be on prioritising and co-ordinating complementary research projects with the Biotechnology and Biological Sciences Research Council (BBSRC), the Natural Environment Research Council (NERC) and the Economic and Social Research Council (ESRC) to support topics between the interfaces and accelerate research into real-world applications.

 Our aim is for this portfolio to align with other UKRI partners and organisations, including the Department for Business, Energy and Industrial Strategy (BEIS), the Department for Transport (DfT) and the Department for International Development (DfID), to provide a whole-systems approach to decarbonisation.
 Academics and industrialists (e.g. companies such as Drax and Veolia) will be consulted to consider economic, social and environmental factors (e.g. cost, efficiency, health and resource management) as well as integration within the wider energy system.

 A review of available skills and knowledge, infrastructure and large investments in industry and academia will help ensure that resources are allocated strategically and efficiently.
 It is key to maintain the balance of critical-mass investments and community-led research at the current level, while continuing to provide postdoctoral and early-career support.